digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

   warning while type checking data type Main.MyData:
     This package depends on a datatype <package ID>:Daml.Script.Stable:PartyIdHint from <package ID> (daml-script-lts-stable, 0.0.0) with LF version 1.17.

-    It is not recommended that >= LF1.17 packages use datatypes from Daml Script, because those datatypes will not be upgradeable.
+    We do not recommend using datatypes from Daml Script in >= LF1.17 packages, because those datatypes are not upgradeable.
-    Upgrade this warning to an error -Werror=upgrade-serialized-daml-script Disable this warning entirely with -Wno-upgrade-serialized-daml-script
+    Upgrade this warning to an error -Werror=upgrade-serialized-daml-script Remove this warning with -Wno-upgrade-serialized-daml-script

 **Note:** For added safety, you may upgrade these warnings to errors with ``-Werror=upgrade-serialized-daml-script``.
-We recommend against disabling these warnings with ``-Wno-upgrade-serialized-daml-script``.
+We recommend against removing these warnings with ``-Wno-upgrade-serialized-daml-script``.

-If instead ``main`` depended on a datatype in a non-serializable position such as the type signature of a function, ``main`` could still be upgraded without breaking any SCU restrictions.
+If instead ``main`` depends on a datatype in a non-serializable position such as the type signature of a function, ``main`` can still be upgraded without breaking any SCU restrictions.
 For example:

 .. code:: daml